IBM/ansible-scale-demo/README.md

 ## Scope

-The file `playbook.yml` is used to bootstrap a minimal Spectrum Scale demo environment:
+The file `playbook.yml` is used to bootstrap a minimal IBM Spectrum Scale™ demo environment:

 - Install required packages and their dependencies
 - Create single-node cluster
 - Create and mount file system
 - Initialize Graphical User Interface (GUI)

-The file `gpfsperf.yml` is used to create dummy data for generating load on the demo environment.
+The file `gpfsperf.yml` is used to create test data for generating synthetic load on the demo environment.

-Playbooks are tailored to work with Linux images hosted on [IBM Solutions Cloud for Enablement and Co-Creation (CECC)](https://www.ibm.com/partnerworld/systems/power/cecc-overview).
-This includes the following:
+Playbooks are tailored to work with Red Hat® Enterprise Linux® images hosted on [IBM Solutions Cloud for Enablement and Co-Creation (CECC)](https://www.ibm.com/partnerworld/systems/power/cecc-overview).
+This includes the following characteristics:

-- Username , usage of sudo for gaining root privileges
+- Non-root account for logging in (`ansible_user`), sudo usage for gaining root privileges (`ansible_become`)
-- Enabling local root logins (avoid sudo-wrapper configuration)
+- Permit local root logins to avoid sudo-wrapper configuration (`PermitRootLogin without-password` for local connections)
-- Workaround for dynamic hostnames
+- Workarounds for dynamic hostnames (`node1` IP alias, additional invocation of `mmchnode --perfmon`)

-The configuration can be adjusted for other platforms as well, including virtual machines on your laptop.
-You may need to change variable definitions in file `config`, and/or define additional variables.
-Refer to the official [Spectrum Scale deployment project](https://github.com/IBM/ibm-spectrum-scale-install-infra) for details.
+The configuration can be adjusted to support other platforms as well, including a virtual machine on your laptop.
+Refer to the [Spectrum Scale FAQ](https://www.ibm.com/docs/en/STXKQY/gpfsclustersfaq.html) for details on supported combinations.
+You may need to change variable definitions in the `config` file, and/or define additional variables.
+Refer to the official [Spectrum Scale deployment](https://github.com/IBM/ibm-spectrum-scale-install-infra) project for details.

 ## Prerequisites

-IBM Spectrum Scale installation packages are required
+IBM Spectrum Scale™ installation packages are required by this project — they need to be downloaded separately.
+Location of the self-extracting archive is specified with the `scale_install_localpkg_path` variable.

-IBM Developer Edition: https://www.ibm.com/products/spectrum-scale → Try free developer edition
+There are different options for obtaining installation packages:

+- A free trial version is available for non-production use.
+Visit https://www.ibm.com/products/spectrum-scale and click 'Try free developer edition'.

-Entitled customers: https://www.ibm.com/support/fixcentral → IBM Spectrum Scale (Software defined storage)
+- Customers who have previously purchased Spectrum Scale can obtain entitled versions.
+Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

 ## Copyright & License